llvm/circt/docs/Dialects/Interop/RationaleInterop.md

 **Why are those interfaces implemented as external models?**

-Because the interface implementations need to implement a lowering pattern that can might have to create operations from a few different dialects, it needs to include all of them and link against them.
+Because the interface implementations need to implement a lowering pattern that might have to create operations from a few different dialects, it needs to include all of them and link against them.
 This can add a big burden to some other user that just wants to use the dialect but is not interested in the interop functionality.
 It also helps to avoid dependency cycles.